threeML/threeML/docs/notebooks/Quickstart.md

 print("The null-hypothesis probability from simulations is %.2f" % gof['data'])
 ```

 The procedure outlined above works for any distribution for the data (Gaussian or Poisson).
 In this case we are using Gaussian data, thus the log(likelihood) is just half of a $\chi^2$.
-We can then also use the $\chi^2$ test, which give a close result without performing simulations:
+We can then also use the $\chi^2$ test, which gives a close result without performing simulations:

 ```python
 import scipy.stats